bombasticSlacks/Aspirant/Game/Weapon-Traits.md

 If your weapon requires ammo, it can be reloaded in half the time.
 Reloads that normally take an action are instead free and any skill tests performed that turn are at a -2.

 #### Hand and a Half
 This weapon counts as 1 size larger if wielded in two hands.
+The weapon recieves one additional trait that only counts when used in two hands.

 #### Inscribed
 This weapon counts as a Focus for [Channel](Channel) skill tests.